divine-ray/Servilia/Groupings/Factions/Dragonkin.md

 ---
 # Profile: [[Kva'al]]

-Loosely organised groups and families of dragons with little to no hierarchy.
+Loosely organised groups and families with little to no hierarchy.
 These groups tend to be associates such as families, partners and friends Not a cluster of tribes since groups form and dissolve easily